 Even if I agree with the great Film Director David Lynch when he says “As soon as you put things in words, no one ever sees the film the same way, and that’s what I hate, you know.
 Talking—it’s real dangerous.”
 (Lynch in Lim, 2015), because viewers, thanks to their innate sense of intuition, understand far more than what they are aware of; I realised that presenting my work into an Academic environment I must explain more in details the visual and conceptual decisions made during the creative process.

-Dayana S. Marconi, “[ɪˈmaː.ɡoː]”, official Poster. ©Dayana Marconi 2018.
-Copyright for this poster belongs solely to Dayana Marconi.
+Dayana Marconi, “[ɪˈmaː.ɡoː]”, official Poster. ©Dayana Marconi 2018.
+Copyright for this poster and the related video belongs solely to Dayana Marconi.
 Images may not be downloaded without her permission.

 The title itself, “[ɪˈmaː.ɡoː]”, wants to be a clear statement of what viewers will face while watching the short documentary: it is not a simple presentation of my project; its aim is to represent, in an experimental and symbolic way, my inner world and a shared situation.
 It is a combination of different elements: narration, interviews and visual experiments.
 Each element is connected and follows a precise order.